adrianjhpc/cirrus-website/status/index.md

 There is an 'At-Risk' Session provisionally booked every Wednesday from 1000 - 1200.
 A user mailing will be sent if any work is going to take place which may impact users.

-Wednesday 9th December 1000 - 1200 GMT
+Wednesday 27th January 1000 - 1200 GMT
 There is an 'At-Risk' Session today.

-A ddn controller battery which will be replaced.
-There will be a change to the Slurm configuration for the CPU Nodes, which will increase the user limits from 10% to 25% of the system.
+There will be a change to the Slurm configuration for the GPU Nodes, which will increase the user limits from 16 GPUs to 64 GPUs.

-We do not expect the maintenace to have any impact on users but please report any issues you experience to support@cirrus.ac.uk
+We do not expect the maintenance to have any impact on users but please report any issues you experience to support@cirrus.ac.uk

 ### Service Calendar